 "I always sit with a patient—I think it invites people to open up to talk more and sends a message that I'm not in a rush.
 And then I ask open-ended questions: How they're sleeping, how their relationships are, and what's going on with their sex life," she says.
 "I think it may seem weird to people.
 Sometimes people will say, 'Oh I'm actually just here for this skin thing,' but it's all connected...
 Sex is good for your skin and reduces stress.
 There's really good data on this."

 She's not wrong!
 There are several benefits to having a robust sex life (be it with a partner or via solo sex).
 Just to name a few:

 - Increases good-for-skin hormones.
-Studies have shown that women who are sexually active (including solo sex, which is one of many great benefits of masturbation) tend to have higher levels of estrogen since the hormone levels increase during orgasm.
+Studies have shown that women who are sexually active (including solo sex, which is one of many great benefits of masturbation) tend to have higher levels of estrogen since the hormone levels increase during orgasm1.
 Estrogen is key for the normal functioning of the skin, blood vessels, hair follicles, oil glands, and melanocytes (aka pigment-producing cells).

 - Gets the blood flowing.
 Since sex can be a form of physical exercise, it can also boost the release of nitric oxide, which increases blood flow and oxygen throughout the body.

 Take this as your permission to focus on your sex life—it's for your skin and a derm's orders.
 If you want more stress and skin tips, go ahead and check out our recent episode of mindbodygreen's beauty podcast Clean Beauty School.